jupyterlab/jupyter-ai/packages/jupyter-ai-module-cookiecutter/README.md

 cookiecutter jupyter-ai-module-cookiecutter
 ```

 Follow the prompts to create a new AI module under `packages/`.
-Your
-labextension name should use hyphens, whereas your Python name should use
-underscores.

-# Usage (monorepo integration)

-To integrate the new AI module into this monorepo, execute this command
+To install the new AI module locally:
-manually from the AI module root:

 ```
-rm -r .github/ binder/ CHANGELOG.md RELEASE.md
+cd "<jai-module-root-dir>"
+pip install -e "."
 ```

-Rename the JS package to be scoped under `@jupyter-ai/`.

-Finally, add the Python package to the `options.python_packages` field in
-`.jupyter-releaser.toml`.
+See the `README.md` under the root directory for more information.